Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: EXPERIMENTS

-The impact of \textit{Codebook Resizing} (\textit{CR}) and \textit{Semantic Neighbor Augmentation} (\textit{SN}) is summarized in Figure \ref{fig:sparsity_ablation}.
-We observe that \textit{CR} significantly enhances the model's ranking capability, with \textit{Tiger+SIDTier+SHS+CR} achieving the peak \text{Recall@10} of nearly 0.13.
-Regarding the \textit{SN} strategy, the results in Figure \ref{fig:sparsity_ablation} exhibit divergent behavior.
-In settings with smaller codebook resizing, the combination of \textit{CR} and \textit{SN} shows a marginal degradation in performance compared to the version without \textit{SN}.
-This is attributed to the noise introduced by semantic neighbors; when codebooks represent broad interest clusters, softening the search space likely blurs the boundaries between distinct user intents.
-Conversely, \textit{SN} becomes more effective in finer-grained semantic spaces where it helps the model navigate dense identifier regions more flexibly.
+The impact of Codebook Resizing (CR) and Semantic Neighbor Augmentation (SN) is summarized in Figure \ref{fig:sparsity_ablation}.
+We observe that CR significantly enhances the model's ranking capability, with the GLASS(mode=CR) configuration achieving the peak Recall@10.
+Regarding the SN strategy, the results in Figure \ref{fig:sparsity_ablation} exhibit divergent behavior.
+SN demonstrates its efficacy in the setting without codebook resizing, which confirms that SN can alleviate the sparsity bottleneck of SHS by augmenting the retrieval context with semantic neighbors.
+Conversely, in settings with codebook resizing, SN shows a marginal degradation in performance compared to the mode without SN.
+This is attributed to the noise introduced by semantic neighbors; when codebooks represent broad interest clusters, softening the search space likely blurs the boundaries between distinct user interests.